(last updated Mon 12 Nov 2018)

 - reviewing Ania Walwicz’s Horse for Cordite

-- online panel as part of the DWF called ‘Building A World In Binary’ (you can also now listen to ‘Chronic Illness, Disability and Digital Life’)
+- online panel as part of the Digital Writers’ Festival called ‘Building A World In Binary’ (you can also now listen to ‘Chronic Illness, Disability and Digital Life’)

 - first piece in Archer mag for their ‘Gaze’ themed issue